Posted on: January 9, 2025

 In some jurisdictions, you may require a forklift safety checklist, though.
 Cal/OSHA requires safety inspection logs to be kept for one year.

-How To Become Forklift Certified
+How To Become Forklift Trained

-Key components of forklift certification training include:
+Key components of online forklift training include:

 • Forklift operation: Learning how to safely operate different types of forklifts, including electric and gas-powered models.